RyderFreeman4Logos/anon-ticket/README.md

 before constructing `SeaOrmStorage`, so it inherits the same environment variables documented earlier.

+### PID Cache

+The API keeps an in-memory PID cache (`InMemoryPidCache`) that records PIDs observed via storage lookups.
+Negative entries allow the handler to short-circuit obvious 404 responses without hitting the database, while positive entries are recorded after successful claims.
+The abstraction lives in `anon_ticket_domain` so it can later be backed by Redis or a real Bloom filter.

 ## Monitor Service

 `anon_ticket_monitor` polls `monero-wallet-rpc`'s `get_transfers` endpoint,